 Any type of counterplan is cool.
 PICs are cool.
 For you to win the counterplan, you probably need to win some sort of net benefit and/or mutual exclusivity, and comparative analysis.

 I’m cool with it.
-I read Technocracy (mostly) and Model Minority my senior year.
+I read Technocracy (mostly) and Myth of Model Minority my senior year.
 I also read Disaster Cap, and Baudrillard.
 Give me an overview for the K, mostly in case I am unfamiliar with it.
 Even if you think it is common, tell me how it functions in the round and applies to the topic or the aff (the specific link, even if it’s a rebuild, wall or magnifier in the 2NC).

 Good with any format, I would prefer you give me an ROB and/or ROJ, if it’s performance, and/or K affs.
 Take clear stances, advocacies, and contextualize it to the subject of the conversation/resolution.
 Flesh out the arguments and the method/reps/advocacy, etc.

 Ask questions.
 Answer the explicit-implicit “how” and “why” questions.
 I prefer overviews over (haha get it?) underviews.
 Probably have offense and defense.